ohall/agents-sync/README.md

 Ensure AGENTS.md is the single canonical rules file in your repository and automatically expose it to major AI coding environments.

+`agents-link` follows the [AGENTS.md standard](https://agents.md/)—a simple, open format for guiding coding agents, used by over 20k open-source projects.

 ## What it does

 `agents-link` treats `AGENTS.md` as the single source of truth and creates symlinks (or managed copies when symlinks aren't available) to the following target rule files: